-A "Harvest Table" is defined as a table with four corner legs and skirting.
+A "harvest table" is a table with four corner legs and skirting.
 "Harvest Tables" tends to be the "catch-all" definition for almost all our style of tables... we encourage you to check out all our other styles as well!

 Our Harvest Tables come with the option of straight, turned, tapered (with a notch), cabriole, or custom made legs.